garyzhubc/STAT406-2017/Lecture10/README.md

 ```

     ## [1] 18.96988

+Again, it would be a **very good exercise** for you to compare the MSPE of the pruned tree with that of several of the alternative methods we have seen in class so far, **without using a training / test split**.

 Note that pruning doesn't always improve a tree.
 For example, if we prune the first tree we fit in this example: